tpiros/11ty-blog/posts/first-post.md

 author: 'Tamas Piros'
 layout: 'layouts/post.hbs'
 ---
-In this post we are going to review some basic HTML elements.
+In this post we are going to review some basic HTML elements :)